logo

 “Move away, goddamn you!”
 Lara roared angrily and pushed my right leg, which I still had stuck between the front seats after my vain attempt to save myself.
 She almost broke my knee while doing it.

 Then she grabbed the steering wheel and sharply turned it to the left.
 Before the drug dealers’ flabbergasted eyes, the car swerved along the alley, avoiding the pier in the last possible second, and then we sank into the darkness behind the docks.
 The entire time, the scumbags didn’t move at all.
 They were so shocked that it didn’t even occur to them to hop into the Chrysler and catch up with us.
-With the speed we moved, they would have done it in a matter of minutes.
+They would have done it in minutes with the speed at which we moved.

-Still feeling dizzy and barely understanding what was happening around me, I only managed to raise my head slightly and ask, “Was it really black?”
+Still feeling dizzy and barely understanding what was happening around me, I only raised my head slightly and asked, “Was it really black?”

 “Was what black?”
 Lara grunted in the rearview mirror, surprised and confused.